 White-spot lesions represent a very early stage of cavity formation.
 One where possibly only a minimal amount of tooth damage has occurred.

-Any and all untreated white-spot lesions should be monitored by your dentist for change during regular checkups.
+Since they represent an area that at least historically has been difficult for you to keep clean, any and all untreated white-spot lesions should be monitored by your dentist during regular checkups.

 b) Some lesions will need repair.

-If the tooth's surface in the area of the white spot has lost its integrity (is rough, pitted or possibly even has a hole), a repair is generally considered necessary.
-If so, some type of filling (dental amalgam, tooth bonding) is usually placed.
+If the white spot's surface has lost its integrity (it's rough, pitted or possibly has even developed a hole), some type of repair is indicated.
+If so, a filling (dental amalgam or tooth bonding) is usually the type of restoration placed.

-The formation of white-spot lesions can be especially troublesome for dental patients who wear traditional bracket-and-wire braces.
+The formation of white-spot lesions can be especially troublesome for dental patients who wear conventional (bracket-and-wire) braces.

-Wearing dental braces can make it exceedingly difficult for a person to clean their teeth effectively.
+Wearing dental braces can make it exceedingly difficult for a person to clean their teeth.

-If the person allows dental plaque to accumulate around their brackets (that part that's bonded directly to their teeth), white-spot lesions may form.
+If the person allows dental plaque to accumulate around their brackets (the device that's bonded directly to their teeth), white-spot lesions may form.

-In those cases where the white spots require no attention (in the sense that a full-fledged cavity has not yet formed), it may be possible to use teeth-whitening treatments to mask their presence.
+- In those cases where the white spots require no attention (in the sense that a full-fledged cavity has not yet formed), it may be possible to use teeth-whitening treatments to mask their appearance.